tinvukhac/Simba/README.md

 How to run this code?
 ---------------------
 All of new implementation were located at `org.apache.spark.examples`.
 Please clone this source code to your own machine.
-Make sure that you already installed SBT tool (http://www.scala-sbt.org/) to build Scala code. <br/><br/>
+Make sure that you already installed SBT tool (http://www.scala-sbt.org/) to build Scala code.

-Go to your project path, then run the "sbt" command to start working with SBT interactive environment. <br/><br/>
+Go to your project path, then run the "sbt" command to start working with SBT interactive environment.

-Type "compile" to compile your code. <br/><br/>
+Type "compile" to compile your code.

 Type "run" to start your program.
+You will have following options:

+*[1] org.apache.spark.sql.simba.examples.CS236BenchmarkQueryC*

+*[2] org.apache.spark.sql.simba.examples.CS236BenchmarkQueryD*

+*[3] org.apache.spark.sql.simba.examples.CS236BuildingRTreeIndex*

+*[4] org.apache.spark.sql.simba.examples.CS236QueryA*

+*[5] org.apache.spark.sql.simba.examples.CS236QueryB*

+*[6] org.apache.spark.sql.simba.examples.CS236QueryC*

+*[7] org.apache.spark.sql.simba.examples.CS236QueryD*

 Part 1: R-Tree Indexing
 -----------------------